Menu

 Hospital-Acquired Infections as Medical Malpractice

 Medical malpractice is any instance in which a doctor or healthcare professional deviates from the standard of care and exhibits negligence.
 In other words, given the same information and a similar set of circumstances, would other doctors generally make the same decisions that the doctor in question did?
-If the answer is “no”, then it’s likely the healthcare provider deviated from the standard of care, and the results could be considered medical malpractice.
+If the answer is “no,” then the healthcare provider likely deviated from the standard of care, and the results could be considered medical malpractice.

-You may be entitled to compensation if you believe you experienced negligent medical care while staying in any healthcare facility.
-Contact our medical malpractice lawyers and we will help to determine if you have a valid medical malpractice claim.
+You may be entitled to compensation if you believe you experienced negligent medical care while in a healthcare facility.
+Contact our DC medical malpractice lawyers and we will help to determine if you have a valid medical malpractice claim.

 Proving Negligence in a Medical Malpractice Case

-Proving negligence in any personal injury case, including hospital-acquired infections, requires a few steps.
+Proving negligence in personal injury cases, including hospital-acquired infections, requires a few steps.
 They are as follows:

 Call the Washington, DC Hospital Negligence Lawyers at Regan Zambri Long

-If you or a loved one was harmed by a hospital-acquired infection, you may be able to sue for compensation.
+If a hospital-acquired infection harmed you or a loved one, you may be able to sue for compensation.
 Call our DC hospital negligence lawyers at Regan Zambri Long for a free consultation to discuss your case.

 Schedule a Free Consultation